The Lictors Bring to Brutus the Bodies of His Sons: Background

 David labored over the painting for more than two years before he considered it complete.
 His attachment to the motif of Brutus had been evident for years before this painting, at least since the early 1780s when he was making The Oath of the Horatii (1784).
 This earlier work bears a distinct connection to Brutus through the themes of duty, loyalty, and virtue.
 The oath itself was an element of the Brutus legend which David artistically transposed to the Horatii.
 Similar license was taken with the composition of Brutus: the return of the sons' bodies is an episode not found in the accounts of Livy and Plutarch.

 David's enthusiasm for the republican cause, at least at this early stage, is a matter of dispute.
 Many historians believe his painterly inspirations were more prosaic, drawn from standard classical history lessons and lesser events of contemporary notoriety.
 In spite of its quick apotheosis by the public, some contemporaries questioned the personal intentions of David regarding this work, and the debate remains unresolved.

 Composition

-Like most of David's works, Brutus is on a large canvas.
+Like most of David's major works, Brutus is on a large canvas.
 It measures 323 cm in height and 422 cm in width.
 The style of painting is in the Neoclassical manner.
 Brutus sits on a klismos on the left, alone and brooding; to the right, his wife holds their two horrified daughters, the elder of which is about to faint, while a servant on the far right quakes in anguish.

 Note Brutus' tense crossed feet in the picture, the sharp scissors that lay dead in the center of the painting, and the use of light and dark to draw a distinction between Brutus and his wife.
 Brutus does not even look back as his headless sons Tiberius and Titus are brought into the room.